waterbycounty

 What's happening with rivers in Klickitat County right now?

-Klickitat County's primary USGS streamgage on the KLICKITAT RIVER is currently reading 1,490 cubic feet per second — 95% of the long-term mean of 1,570.86 cfs.
+Klickitat County's primary USGS streamgage on the KLICKITAT RIVER has a pipeline snapshot of 1,490 cubic feet per second — 95% of the long-term mean of 1,570.86 cfs.
 Flow is within typical range for this gauge.
-For genuine real-time data, visit waterdata.usgs.gov.
+For the latest gauge feed, visit waterdata.usgs.gov.

 How does Klickitat County water compare to the Washington average?